TheGuyBarnes/TheGuyBarnes_first_working_site/index.md

 Whether you are integrating SAAS applications, on-premise applications, building micro services, Oracle Jet applications or migrating data to an Oracle SAAS application we aim to have something for you here...

+Reporting tools and Business Intelligence products will be explored as Oracle strategy to move to the cloud has see a plethora of new products added to its portfolio we will explore these and the many opprotunities they present.

 You can use the [editor on GitHub](https://github.com/TheGuyBarnes/TheGuyBarnes.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.